NavaneethShetty25/SQL-Data-Analysis-Project-/README.md

 Objective:
 To examine the dataset with SQL and help the store understand its business growth by answering simple questions

-All the questions are answered and with the help of this answer business can be developed.

 Project Highlights: